 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprises the Morris County Improvement Authority's financial statements.
-The supplementary information listed in the table of contents and schedule of expenditures of federal awards, as required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and the letter of comments and recommendations section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplementary information listed in the table of contents and the letter of comments and recommendations section are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The supplemental information listed in the table of contents and schedule of expenditures of federal awards, as required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, the schedule of federal financial awards are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The supplemental information listed in the table of contents are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplemental information listed in the table of contents, schedule of expenditures of federal awards, as required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations are fairly stated in all material respects in relation to the financial statements taken as a whole.
+In our opinion, the supplemental information listed in the table of contents are fairly stated in all material respects in relation to the financial statements taken as a whole.